cong-ngo/2D-RPG-Game/README.md

 ## 🙏 Special Thanks

+- Kaarin Gaming, thank you so much much for the 2022 platformer tutorial, it's the core contribution to this project.
+It     helped me to build the basic version of the game, includes setting up window, movement, key and mouse listener, gravity and so forth...I love you
-- Michael, a mentor and software engineer at Nvidia, for inspiring discussions on AI and engineering
+- Michael, a software engineer at Nvidia, for inspiring discussions on AI and engineering
 - My younger sister, for being the first person to test my ideas
 - The online dev community and open-source guides that helped me get started